Referly/fig_tree/README.md

 # => nil
 ```

-If you call `.configure` a second time it resets the AppConfig entirely,
+If you call `.configure` a second time it raises a ConfigurationAlreadyDefinedError.
+To reset the configuration definition so that it can be redefined pass the `reset: true` option
+ to `.configure`.
+If you do supply the `reset: true` option, all existing parameter definitions
-all existing parameter definitions and any set values will be lost.
-This true regardless
+ and any set values will be lost.
+This true regardless of the current lifecycle stage of the config.

-of the current lifecycle stage of the config.
-However callbacks you register in the
+Despite the restriction against calling `.configure` more than once, callbacks you register in the
 block passed to `.configure` can modify any parameter value (unless the parameter is locked),
 read any parameter value, and even register additional parameters (advanced).